fshowalter/franksmovielog.com-v1/content/reviews/0916-friday-the-13th-1980.md

 venue_notes: 2020 | Shout Factory
 ---

-**There's no hockey mask and no Jason.** Yes, an unknown killer picks off young people working to re-open a New Jersey summer camp, but the plot hews closer to a Giallo than a modern slasher.
+**There's no hockey mask and no Jason.** Yes, an unknown killer picks off young people working to re-open a New Jersey summer camp, but the plot hews closer to a giallo than a modern slasher.

 <!-- end -->